Transition to Integrated Employment - April Public Forum and Training Series

 Certificate of Graduate Study (CGS) in Autism Education - The Rhode Island College Department of Special Education is offering a Certificate of Graduate Study (CGS) in Autism Education.
 This certificate program is open to professionals who have a teaching certificate or related service (OT, SLP, etc.) license.
 Although applications are accepted on a rolling basis, to be considered for matriculation into the program for the fall semester, please have all application materials in by May 1.

 Introduction to Early Intervention

 This introductory training covers topics critical to understanding the Early Intervention community in Rhode Island, including the values embedded in the EI system and the federal and state laws which serve as the foundation for EI services.
 This training is geared for all newly employed EI personnel hired within the last six months and is free of charge.
-The next session will start October 8, 2013.
+The next session is planned for Spring 2014.